garywige/axicom-scripting-training/Lesson 1/README.md

 $x = Read-Host "Please enter value for x"
 ```

 With a single line of code, you have output "Please enter a value for x: " to the screen, grabbed what the user typed in prior to hitting **Enter**, and assigned that string to $x.
-For testing, insert the following line of code underneith:
+For testing, insert the following line of code underneath:

 ```
 Write-Output "x = $x"